b-wang/aicv-paper-notes/notes/bottom-up-HigherHRNet.md

   - **multi-scale image pyramids** (Figure 1 (b)) or **large input image size** (Figure 1 (a)) to generate accurate pose heatmaps
     - However, both testing methods introduce more computational cost which contradicts to the original intention of making bottom-up methods more efficient.
   - To solve these problems, the paper proposed to target at generating spatially more accurate and scale-aware heatmaps for bottom-up keypoint prediction without sacrificing computational cost (Figure 1 (c)).
+- The proposed method **does not use multi-scale test** to boost performance.
+  - It achieves AP of 70.4 on COCO2017 test-dev with single scale test
-- HigherHRNet surpasses all existing bottom-up methods on the COCO dataset **without using multi-scale test**
+    - It surpasses all existing bottom-up methods on the COCO dataset **without using multi-scale test**

+### Major contributions of HigherHRNet
+- Proposed a HigherHRNet by adding an efficient deconvolution module on top of HRNet
+- Proposed a Multi-resolution supervision in training stage and a Heatmap aggregation strategy for inference to let HigherHRNet predict scale-aware heatmaps

 ### Further reading
 1. [Associative Embedding: End-to-End Learning for Joint Detection and Grouping, NIPS'17](https://papers.nips.cc/paper/6822-associative-embedding-end-to-end-learning-for-joint-detection-and-grouping.pdf)